 He defended the Russian airstrikes saying the operations in Aleppo have broken the sieges on certain Syrian communities in recent days.
 Churkin made the remarks before the 15-member body was briefed by United Nations special envoy for Syria,

 Staffan de Mistura on the suspension of Geneva peace talks in a closed-door meeting.
 Diplomats cited De Mistura as saying that the Saudi backed-opposition has demanded a halt to air bombardment and the release of militants held by the Syrian government.

-Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 2555 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 2559 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.